 Like most of the Costa Brava this area is very family orientated and laid back.
 It is popular with local Catalans and Spanish as well as with other Europeans and increasingly North Americans who are discovering the region.

 There is only one road in and out of Cadaques which is quite narrow and windy through the Cap de Creus headland.
 This inaccessibility is the main reason why Cadaques has retained its charm and avoided the developers.
-So because of the nature of the access to the town I always suggest to people that Cadaques makes a great base if you plan of parking up the car and sitting back and relaxing.
-The town is quite compact and all of our villas in Cadaques are within walking distance of the centre with its restaurants, bars, shops and beaches.
-There is a quite special and unique ambience to the place.
-However nice Cadaques is, I would not recommend it for people who plan to spend a large part of their time driving around and exploring the region.
+Because of this relative isolation of the town I always suggest to people that Cadaques makes a great base if you plan of parking up the car and sitting back and relaxing.
+The town is quite compact and all of our vacation villas in Cadaques are within walking distance of the center with its restaurants, bars, shops and beaches.
+There is a quite special and unique ambiance to the place.
+However beautiful Cadaques is, I would not recommend it for people who plan to spend time driving around and exploring.

 Other areas of the Costa Brava worth considering include Port de la Selva, Roses, and Palamos.